Infinity-Glyph-Games/.github/profile/README.md

-## Hi there 👋
+## Hi there We're Infinity Glyph Games!

-🎮 Indie Dev Studio | Hungary 🇭🇺
+🎮 An Indie Dev Team

 We are a small indie game development team based in Europe, Hungary.

 🛠 Founded:

-November 1, 2023
+November 1, 2023 by: @antalervin19

 🔗 Join Our Community: